School development days

 - analysing school welfare support initiatives to meet student welfare needs

-- using quality school learning models to enhance teaching and learning programs, assessments and classroom practice
+- using evidence-informed approaches to enhance teaching and learning programs, assessments and classroom practice

 - developing programs to help students with special learning needs.

 The dates are determined by the department and are scheduled to occur on the first 2 days of Term 1, the first day of Terms 2 and 3, and the last day of the school year.